Race Against Racism

 Race day information

-The Race Against Racism is scheduled for Saturday, April 25, 2015.
-The 5K starts at 9 a.m. and will begin and end at Musser Park in Lancaster.
+The Race Against Racism is scheduled for Saturday, April 25, 2015 and starts at 9 a.m.

 The race starts and ends at Musser Park located at East Chestnut and North Lime streets in downtown Lancaster.